Africa hidden secrets: the Datooga of Tanzania

 The visit

 If finding the Datooga wasn’t extremely easy, getting in touch with them was a beautiful experience.
-I was welcomed in their village, and one of the elders took the charge of showing me their life and habits.
-During the day the young adults are usually away, at work, so I met many mothers and grandmothers with children.
-The blacksmiths were at work, and in one open-air workshop, I even met a young apprentice who will pass on this ancient craft for at least another generation.
+I was welcomed in their village, and one of the elders took charge of showing me their life and habits.
+During the day young adults are usually away, at work, so I met many mothers and grandmothers with children.
+The blacksmiths were at work, and in one open-air workshop, I even met a young apprentice who would pass on this ancient craft for at least another generation.

 Visiting Datooga of Tanzania